 Pumpkin Patch By The Sea

-If you’re looking for fall things to do in Portland, Maine for the family, you can’t go wrong with a pick-your-own experience where kids interact with the food they’re going to eat.
+If you’re looking for fall things to do in Portland for the family, you can’t go wrong with a pick-your-own experience where kids interact with the food they’re going to eat.

 Pumpkin Valley Farm Corn Maze

-Not only does Pumpkin Valley Farm (100 Union Falls Rd, Dayton) have a pumpkin patch but also a corn maze!
+Pumpkin Valley Farm (100 Union Falls Rd, Dayton) has not only a pumpkin patch but also a corn maze!